 On running the program, the first window to pop up will ask what you want to do.
 Obviously, if you haven’t already set up or saved any lists you need to start a new jump list.
 A file requester will then ask you to select an executable or shortcut file which the jump list is going to be created for.

 After that another window will ask to run the related application if it isn’t already open.
-When the program is open click on it and Jumplist Extender will recognise it’s the correct one.
+When the program is open click on it and Jumplist Extender will recognize it’s the correct one.
 The next window is simply to verify the selection is correct, and if not you can try to reselect it.
 Click OK when you’re sure.

 The main window is where the list is created and is split into two, the left for the jump list layout and the right to create the entry.
 Entries can be added, removed or moved up and down the list using the buttons provided.